 - Highest High is the highest high for the time frame

 Below are the basic uses of the Stochastic Oscillator indicator:

 Overbought and Oversold levels

 When the Stochastic reading is above 80 levels indicating the market is overbought.
-And below 20 indicates the market is oversold.
+Below 20 indicates the market is oversold.
 Usually, the market gives sell signals when Stochastic lines are above 80 and return to below 80.
 In contrast, the market gives a buy signal when Stochastic lines are below 20 and return to above 20.
 Moreover, when the security price is near the top or bottom level, the Stochastic signals of Overbought and oversold by residing inside the range of the specific time frame.

-Divergence happens when the asset price makes a new high or low without showing on Stochastic Oscillator.
+Divergence happens when the asset price makes a new high or low without showing on the Stochastic Oscillator.
 As an example, the price goes to a new high.
 Still, the Stochastic doesn’t move to a high reading accordingly.
 It is called bearish divergence.
 Bearish Divergence can signal a forthcoming market shift from a bullish trend to a bearish trend.
 The momentum of the bearish trend starting to collapse is showing by the Stochastic Oscillator’s failure to indicate new high reading together with the price.
-Likewise, the Stochastic doesn’t move to the low reading when the price is making a new low, that’s called bullish divergence.
+Likewise, the Stochastic Oscillator doesn’t move to the low reading when the price is making a new low, that’s called bullish divergence.
 Bullish Divergence suggests a probable upcoming market switch to the upside.

 At which point the fast Stochastic line and the slow Stochastic line intersect that impose to crossover. %K line is the fast Stochastic line, and the slow Stochastic line is the %D line.
-The bullish crossover happens when the %K line intersects %D line and goes upon it.
+The bullish crossover happens when the %K line intersects the %D line and goes upon it.
 Besides, the intersection of the %K line to %D line from upside to downside Stochastic line indicates a bearish sell signal.

 Stochastic Oscillator Limitations